 We compete with other healthcare providers for our employees, both professional employees and management.
 If we are unable to attract and retain qualified personnel, the quality of our services may decline and we could lose patients and referral sources, which could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
 Our ability to attract and retain qualified personnel depends on several factors, including our ability to provide these personnel with attractive assignments and competitive salaries and benefits.
 During the COVID-19 pandemic, our ability to attract and retain qualified personnel may also depend on our ability to appropriately protect these personnel from exposure to the virus, and upon the effect of vaccine mandates.
 We cannot be assured we will succeed in any of these areas.
 In some markets, the lack of availability of medical personnel is a significant operating issue facing all healthcare providers.
-This issue may be exacerbated if immigration is more limited in the future and by a resurgence of the COVID-19 pandemic.
+This issue may be exacerbated if immigration is more limited in the future and by the COVID-19 pandemic.

 If the demand for home health and/or hospice services continues to exceed the supply of available and qualified personnel, we and our competitors may be forced to offer higher compensation and other benefits to attract and retain them.
-Since the COVID-19 pandemic in 2020, we experienced increased caregiver recruitment and retention costs, including hiring and retention incentives, as well as higher base compensation rates as we passed reimbursement rate increases from our payers through to our caregivers.
-While the impacts on us of the COVID-19 pandemic began to subside in the second quarter of fiscal year 2022, the labor markets remained challenging as a result of both shortages in workforce and inflationary wage pressures, which have constrained our ability to recruit and retain caregivers to meet patient demand.
+In 2021, we experienced increasing caregiver recruitment and retention costs, including hiring and retention incentives, as well as higher base compensation rates as we passed reimbursement rate increases from our payers through to our caregivers.
 For example, recruitment of qualified caregivers in our private duty services businesses is highly competitive.
-The majority of our HHH and PDN caregivers are Licensed Practical Nurses ("LPN") and we compete for this labor pool both with competitors in our private duty services industry as well as other healthcare organizations outside our industry, to include hospitals.
+The majority of our caregivers are Licensed Practical Nurses ("LPN") and we compete for this labor pool both with competitors in our private duty services industry as well as other healthcare organizations outside our industry, to include hospitals.
 Hospitals and other healthcare providers have expanded LPN utilization in their labor pools.
 Even if we were to offer higher compensation and other benefits, there can be no assurance that these individuals will choose to join or continue to work for us.
 In addition, if we expand our operations into geographic areas where healthcare providers historically have been unionized, or if any of our employees become unionized, being subject to a collective bargaining agreement may have a negative impact on our ability to timely and successfully recruit qualified personnel and may increase our operating costs.
 We currently have no union employees, so an increase in labor union activity could have a significant impact on our labor costs.
-Furthermore, the competitive market for this labor force has created turnover as many seek to take advanta rates may cause added pressure on our operating results.
-If our labor costs continue to increase, we may not experience reimbursement rate or pricing increases to offset these additional costs.
-Our ability to pass along increased labor costs is limited, which could significantly affect our business and consolidated financial condition, results of operations and cash flows.
+Furthermore, the competitive market for this labor force has created turnover as many seek to take advantage of the supply of available positions, each offering new and more attractive wage and benefit packages.
+In addition to the wage pressures inherent in this environment, the cost of training new employees amid the turnover rates may cause added pressure on our operating results.
+If our labor costs continue to increase, we may not experience reimbursemen